mirkosignorelli/info4supervisions/README.md

 Please use an **author-year** citation stile for references in your project proposal and thesis.
 [Check out this document](https://github.com/mirkosignorelli/info4supervisions/blob/main/formatting_references.md) for more tips and recommendations about how to manage references and bibliographies.

+### Exporting tables from R to LaTeX

+See this example.

 ### Finding a shared folder on OneDrive

 If I shared a folder with you on OneDrive but later you can't find it anymore, try following these steps: